Akselera Tech

 Step 1: Collect Data First (3-6 Months)

 Do NOT implement dayparting on a new campaign.
-You need data to make informed decisions.
+You need data first.

 • Run campaigns for at least 3-6 months before implementing schedule adjustments